-Tree-Nation project validation and verification
+Project validation and verification

-Our ongoing project verification strategy
+Project verification strategy

-Our list of verification elements includes but is not limited to the following:
+Our list of verification elements includes, but is not limited to, the following:

 1. Project location